SinnerSchrader: Establishment and early years

 In 1996, Oliver Sinner and Matthias Schrader founded an online agency in Hamburg.
 Headquarters were established in the former Johannes Krause tanning machinery factory in the Ottensen district.
 Further offices were later opened in Berlin, Frankfurt, Munich, and Prague.

 One of SinnerSchrader’s main areas of business was the establishment of online stores.
 The agency’s clients included SMEs as well as large international corporations.

-Flotation and consolidation
+Floatation and consolidation

 In 1999, SinnerSchrader became a stock company.
 In November of that year, the company went public on the Frankfurt Stock Exchange, and raised around €28 million as a result.
 Part of this was redistributed to shareholders in 2004.
 From 2003 onwards, the shares of SinnerSchrader were traded in the Prime Standard of German Stock Exchange.

 After the dot-com bubble burst, sales and profits plummeted, which meant that SinnerSchrader had to reduce working hours.
 Oliver Sinner left the company in 2002, and it continued to be managed by Matthias Schrader.
 The company turned a profit once again in the 2004/2005 financial year.
 Today, the survival of the company is considered exemplary for the transformation of the former new economy.